Mausy5043/bluepy3/docs/peripheral.rst

 The ``Peripheral`` class
 ========================

-Bluepy's ``Peripheral`` class encapsulates a connection to a Bluetooth LE peripheral.
+Bluepy3's ``Peripheral`` class encapsulates a connection to a Bluetooth LE peripheral.
 You create a ``Peripheral`` object directly by specifying its MAC address; when the connection is established, the services and characteristics offered by that device can be discovered and read or written.

 Constructor
 -----------